donoso-eth/floowdy/README.md

 ## Detail description of techmology/protocols used

 ### SuperFluid
+For this project we have developped a new subgraph
+It uses 5 entities:
+        - Member
+        - Pool
+        - Credit
+        - MemberCredit
+        - Installment
+Between the entities we have 1-1, 1 to many, and many to many relationshipps and compute 31 events for maintaining the state up to date.
+For local devellopment wwe have used docker for creating a local node.
+We query the data with apollo client and uses waatchquery/uery depending of the use case

 ### Aave
+We use aave to stake stable coins and yield, distribute the yield among the pool members aave.supply() aave.getReservaData() atoken.balnceOf() for yield-- acrued

+We also use aave to credit delegation from the pool to members in Dai, for that we pick uo the lens profile to have a certain reputation we use stabledebttoken.approve(delegation)

+aave.borrow()
+aave.reapy()

 ### The Graph
 For this project we hace developpen a new subgraph